Akib-Osmani/data-science-journey/README.md

 </div>

 Welcome!
-This is my personal Data Science journey — a structured, transparent, and developing roadmap of how I'm building and showcasing my skills in data science, analytics, and machine learning.
+I'm Akib Osmani.
+This is my personal **Data Science journey — a structured, transparent, and developing roadmap** of how I'm building and showcasing my skills in data science, analytics, and machine learning.
 This repository reflects not just projects, but the learning process itself.

 ---
 ### 📌 Repository Overview